geochrist/dctk/INSTALL.md

   The HSPICE models that somewhat correlate to the Nangate FreePDK45 Library are in OpenROAD-Utilities/TimerCalibration/Free45PDK/gpdk45nm.m.

-  The transistor names don't quite match ... they need to be edited.
+  The model names don't quite match -- they need to be edited.
 Change the model names from

       nmos ==> nmos_vtl
       pmos ==> pmos_vtl

-  in a new file named OpenROAD-Utilities/TimerCalibration/Free45PDK/gpdk45nm.m.modified
+  in a new file named OpenROAD-Utilities/TimerCalibration/Free45PDK/gpdk45nm.m.modified These models will work with ngspice.

-  Note that we are not 100% sure that these models match and should be used temporarily until correlated Liberty with SPICE models are generated.
+  Note that we are not sure that these models match the ones used to generate the Nangate Open Cell Library and should be used temporarily until Liberty models with corresponding SPICE models are available.
 In addition, it seems that only models for the nominal corner is available.

-### NCSU FreePDK45
+### NCSU FreePDK45 version 1.4 (optional)

   The Nangate library is based on the NCSU FreePDK45 models.
 This seems to no longer be available at NCSU, but an archived version (1.4) seems to be available at https://gitlab.esat.kuleuven.be/Thomas.Vandenabeele/digital-design-flow/blob/6b5823be96ec7b947dfad95c576499e830465ed8/99_SRC/technology/NCSU-FreePDK45-1.4/ncsu-FreePDK45-1.4.tar.gz